onep1xel/TheAccessAgency/content/_index.md

   image: /images/Ryan.png
   alt: a circular colour photo of Ryan, he's in his wheelchair smiling at the camera
   heading: About Us
   text: Ryan Smith has 20+ years in design and strategic communications and is a qualified access consultant.
+He's connected with some of the best and brightest in the industry.
   link:
     text: Find out more
     url: "/about-us"